aptible/support/source/quickstart/node/express.md

     aptible config:add MONGODB_URL=$CONNECTION_STRING

+To connect locally, see [the `aptible db:tunnel` command](/topics/cli/how-to-connect-to-database-from-outside/).

 ## 5. Connect the Database Using Mongoose

 Instantiate the Mongoose connection with the $MONGODB_URL variable you loaded into your app's environment in Step 4.